 Also targeted for action is the rising number of failing county water supply systems, with 67 now at risk to reach that point, affecting an estimated 800,000 customers, many in underserved communities, Pestrella said.

 To reduce the number to zero, the county is launching a regional support program to provide financial, technical and managerial guidance, water quality monitoring and a public alert system.
-The plan is targeted to boost water supply by 600,000 acre-ft per year over the next two decades, including captur of 300,000 acre-ft annually of new stormwater supply.
+The plan is targeted to boost water supply by 600,000 acre-ft per year over the next two decades, including capture of 300,000 acre-ft annually of new stormwater supply.
 “That means a lot of construction coordinated among the agencies," Pestrella said.
 “Progress will be tracked on a dashboard, and we're developing two-year action plans to keep us accountable and on track.”

-Despite having three major water aqueducts that have served Los Angeles for decades, a persistent drought in 2022 "really told us is that we needed to step up even more," said Anselmo Collins, senior assistant water system general manager for the LA Dept. of Water and Power.
-That includes boosting seismic resilience since all supply lines cross the San Andreas fault.
-"It's not a matter of if, It's a matter of when it's going to go," he said.
+Despite having three major water aqueducts that have served Los Angeles for decades, a persistent drought in 2022 “really told us is that we needed to step up even more,” said Anselmo Collins, senior assistant water system general manager for the LA Dept. of Water and Power.
+That includes boosting seismic resilience, since all supply lines cross the San Andreas fault.
+“It's not a matter of if, It's a matter of when it's going to go,” he said.

 Farther off is a plan to recycle 210 million gallons per day over the next two decades at the giant Hyperion reclamation plant near LA International Airport for both indirect and direct potable reuse, based on treatment levels, said Collins.
-He termed it "the game changer for us."
+He called it “the game changer for us.”

 As a smaller regional water user, David Pedersen, director of Las Virgenes Municipal Water District, said its supply dropped by 74% during the 2022 drought, with little local groundwater to tap.
-The district recently linked up with Calif.-based desalination technology firm OceanWell to develop what would be the first offshore water production plant in the U.S., to be sited several miles off the coast in 1,400-ft-deep water.
+The district recently linked up with California-based desalination technology firm OceanWell to develop what would be the first offshore water production plant in the U.S., to be sited several miles off the coast in 1,400-ft-deep water.
 Consultant Stantec also is supporting the project.

 The plant's reverse osmosis process is set to produce up to 10 million gallons of fresh water per day via pods located near the ocean floor, which would use water pressure at that depth as a power source to lower its energy use by as much as 40%, cut brine production and reduce salty byproducts that threaten marine life, company officials have told media.